 Thank you for sending this.
 One thing that I am struggling with is what is my responsibility as an American Christian in all of this?
 Are we to sit idly by and watch our country fall to this communist backed chaos? ----- from where I live a small town was invaded by BLM & Antifa protesters on Friday night.
 They were threatening a local business owner who was also on the school board.
 He refused to bow to their social justice demands by apologizing for statements that he made against them.
 Heavily armed militia groups surrounded his place of business.
 The BLM protesters issued threats of intimidation on social media and said they were coming to town armed.
 In the middle was ------ who was on the police swat team.
-In the past month he has been to two riots and seen one of his fellow police officers brutally gunned down by two black thugs who car jacked an innocent woman [see website report].
+In the past month he has been to two riots and seen one of his fellow police officers brutally gunned down by two black thugs who car jacked an innocent woman [web reference].
 None of this of course made the national news.

 The weekend prior to this in a small town close to where I live nearly a thousand protesters from Detroit were bused in by Antifa and BLM. ----- who is a firefighter and EMS medic was on standby for trouble all weekend.
 He trains with the county SWAT team as a medic.
 In both of these cases we prayed much for peaceful resolutions.
 So far, that has been the outcome, however my patience with doing nothing is wearing very thin.
 These groups are openly using intimidation tactics and receive praise for doing so.